 Supporting the Jury process and selection of Jury members

-The project team for developing the Jersey Assisted Dying Citizens’ Jury includes members of Government of Jersey policy team, Involve and the Sortition Foundation.
+The project team for developing the Jersey Assisted Dying Citizens’ Jury included members of Government of Jersey policy team, Involve and the Sortition Foundation.

-The independent public participation charity Involve will support the design and set up of the process.
-They'll also liaise with all participants, facilitate the Jury sessions and support participants to report back their recommendations to the States Assembly.
+The role of the independent public participation charity Involve was to support the design and set up of the process.
+They also liaise with participants, facilitate the Jury sessions and will support participants to report back their recommendations to the States Assembly.